-Eavan O’Dochartaigh is a postdoctoral researcher at Humlab.
-Her project, Arctic Visible (ARCVIS), gathers and maps representation of indigenous people in the nineteenth century.
+Eavan O’Dochartaigh is a Marie Skłodowska-Curie Postdoctoral Fellow.
+Her project, Arctic Visible, maps the representation of indigenous people in the nineteenth-century western Arctic.

-Her project at Humlab, Arctic Visible: Picturing Indigenous Communities in the Nineteenth-Century Western Arctic (ARCVIS) gathers and maps archival data – such as drawings, watercolours, prints, and associated texts – related to the representation of indigenous peoples and their local environments by 'explorers' in the western Arctic (Greenland, Canada, Alaska) during the nineteenth century.
-The project will create a GIS (Geographical Information System) database and online maps that will facilitate further investigation, as well as make the material contextualized and available for multidisciplinary researchers and the wider Arctic community.Fäll ihop
+Her EU-funded project at Humlab, Arctic Visible: Picturing Indigenous Communities in the Nineteenth-Century Western Arctic (ARCVIS), gathers, explores and maps archival data – such as drawings, watercolours, prints, and associated texts – related to the representation of indigenous peoples and their local environments by 'explorers' in the western Arctic (Greenland, Canada, Alaska) during the nineteenth century.
+Visual material will be exhibited using an online, open-access geodatabase that links pictures to places, making archival content accessible, contextualised and relevant for communities in the Arctic, as well as researchers, teachers and the wider public.